programming-notes/active-record-drill-model-a-student-challenge/README.md

 In the `db/migrate/20121011144238_create_students.rb` file, you should use ActiveRecord migrations to implement the `change` method.
 This will allow us to do all of our database schema modifications completely from within code (rather than using SQLite and SQL Designer).
 Use the Railsguides [Migration Overview](http://guides.rubyonrails.org/v3.2.13/migrations.html) to get used to the syntax.

+Take a minute to look at how the filename is formatted with the numbers then the snake_cased name.
+Compare this to the class defined within this file.
+What is the relationship between the filename and the class name?
+It turns out this (and other naming conventions) is important to ActiveRecord.

 #### Test Your Code

 Run your migrations using the following command: